OptimistLabyrinth/hot_cold_identify_test/README.md

 &emsp;{int RANGE} : range of block number
 &emsp;{int W}     : maximum size of the window, that is nubmer of slot sequence
 &emsp;&emsp;&emsp;(these two variables correspond with input data file)

-&emsp;
-&emsp; In the function "start_test_algorith( )," I wrote comments explain my idea.
+&emsp;In the function "start_test_algorith( )," I wrote comments explain my idea.
 You can read it and understand how it works.